pmalviya13/hiveImpScript/README.md

 	select from_unixtime(cast(tag_time as bigint)) from tags limit 10;

 ## Sentimental analysis on drugs data using AFFIN dictonary
+create table drugs and scores

+split column into words into new temp table drugs_words

+now using explode function make new rows for every word into new temp table drugs_words_exploded

+now apply inner join on drugs_words_exploded and scores which results score of each word

+apply calculate sum of score for each drug_id from words_scores and store it into tble final

+create new table final_reviews by inner join on final and drugs which contain drug_id,score,and review

 	create external table scores
 	(
 	word string,